ginerorama/NtcA-bio-protocols-tutorial/README.md

 This repository is used to store the code and raw material for the ChIP-seq bioinformatic tutorial of _Synechocystis'_ NtcA published in bio-protocols.

 citations:_Joaquín Giner-Lamia*, Miguel Hernández-Prieto, M.E.
 Futschik_.
 "ChIP-seq Experiment and Data Analysis in the Cyanobacterium Synechocystis sp.
 PCC 6803".
 2018. _bio-protocols_

 *To whom correspondence should be addressed:jginer[AT]cnb.csic.es

+ A wiki version of this protocol it is also available [here](https://github.com/ginerorama/NtcA_bio-protocols_tutorial/wiki)

 The data deposited in this project comes from a series of ChIP-seq experiments to the aims of analyse the regulon of NtcA in conditions of low and high avilability of nitrogen.
 The analysis of these data can be found at: